-The proposed subcontracted business arrangements, including consultants, must not exceed 50 percent of the research and/or analytical work [as determined by the total cost of the proposed subcontracting effort (to include the appropriate overhead (OH) and general and administrative expense (G&A) in comparison to the total effort (total contract price including cost sharing, if any, less profit, if any)].
+A minimum of 40 percent of the research or analytical work must be performed by the proposing SBC, and a minimum of 30 percent must be performed by the RI.
+Any subcontracted business effort other than that performed by the RI shall not exceed 30 percent of the research and/or analytical work [as determined by the total cost of the subcontracting effort (to include the appropriate overhead (OH) and general and administrative expense (G&A) in comparison to the total effort funded by the government (total contract price including cost sharing, if any, less profit, if any)].